Bologna Process: Rejected countries

-Four countries, Israel, Kosovo, Kyrgyzstan and the unrecognized Northern Cyprus, applied to join but did not meet the membership criteria.
+Four countries, Israel, Kyrgyzstan, and the unrecognized Northern Cyprus and Kosovo, have applied to join but did not meet the membership criteria.

 Israel is not a party to the European Cultural Convention of the Council of Europe, although it has observer status.
-Although Israel is not geographically part of Europe, it is part of the UNESCO European Region, (although not a UNESCO member).
+Although Israel is not geographically part of Europe, it is part of the UNESCO European Region (although not a UNESCO member).
 Israel has also ratified the Lisbon Recognition Convention but, under the criteria of the 2003 Berlin Communiqué, it is ineligible for the Bologna Process.

 Kosovo is not a party to the European Cultural Convention of the Council of Europe.
-Although Serbia is a party, Kosovo declared independence from it and has theoretically been a part of the Bologna Process since the 1999 war.
+Although Serbia is a party, Kosovo declared independence from it and has theoretically been a part of the Bologna Process since the Kosovo War.
 It was suggested that Kosovo could be associated with the process in a category appropriate to its situation, such as guest or special-observer status.

 Kyrgyzstan is not a party to the European Cultural Convention of the Council of Europe, although has also ratified the Lisbon Recognition Convention.

 Northern Cyprus is not a party to the European Cultural Convention of the Council of Europe and not recognized as an independent political entity by any member of the Bologna Process except Turkey.

 Qualifications framework

 The basic framework is three cycles of higher-education qualifications.
-The framework adopted by the ministers at their meeting in Bergen in 2005 defines the qualifications in terms of learning outcomes: statements of what students know and can do on completing their degrees.
+The framework adopted by the ministers at their meeting in Bergen in 2005 defines the qualifications in terms of learning outcomes, which are statements of what students know and can do on completing their degrees.
 In describing the cycles, the framework uses the European Credit Transfer and Accumulation System (ECTS):